wofsauge/IsaacDocs/beta/docs/EntityFamiliar.md

 ### OrbitDistance {: aria-label='Variables' }
 #### [Vector](../Vector) OrbitDistance  {: .copyable aria-label='Variables' }

 Defines the orbit of the familiar, if its an orbital.
 The Vector is interpreted as the dimensions of the circle/oval orbit.
-Example: `:::cpp Vector(110,90)` is the orbital of "Forever alone".
+Example: `:::lua Vector(110,90)` is the orbital of "Forever alone".
 ___
 [ ](#){: .abp .tooltip .badge }
 ### Player {: aria-label='Variables' }